google-deepmind/torch-dokx/doc/usage.md

 A string indicating how detailed the table of contents in the generated HTML should be.
 The default is to generate an entry for every documented function, but in large projects, this might be excessive.
-Valid values are 'function' and 'class'.
+Valid values are 'function', 'class' and 'none'.

+#### tocLevelTopSection

+An integer indicating the maximum depth of the top section of the generated table of contents (the part containing links for the standalone .md docs)

+#### sectionOrder

+A table containing the names of files in order of priority.
+The top section of the table of contents will list these markdown files first, followed by any others in alphabetical order, followed by extracted inline documentation.

+The filenames are case-sensitive and should *not* include the extension.

+For example:

+    sectionOrder = { 'README', 'tensor', 'maths' }

+#### tocIncludeFilenames

+A boolean; if true, include filenames as a top level in the table of contents (applies to the top, non-inline section only.)

 #### mathematics